There are a variety of different lighting types located throughout the property as follows:

 Please see the below PDF document for further information:

-The kitchen appliances are wired to a fused spur on the wall in the kitchen area.
+The kitchen appliances are wired to fused spur switches on the wall in the kitchen area.
 Please ensure that the spur is switched on for the kitchen appliances to operate.

-Please Note: It is the occupier’s responsibility to replace the fuse before reporting a fault with the product.
+Please Note: It is the occupier’s responsibility to replace fuses before reporting a fault with the product.

 Please see the below troubleshooting video for further information and guidance on how to replace fuses: